ryanbaldwin/FireKit/README.md

 2. Clone this repo.
 3. `cd` into the `firekit` project directory where the various `Cartfile`s reside.
 4. run `./xcarthage bootstrap` to download the dependencies, both binary and external projects such as [Pascal Pfiffner](https://github.com/p2)'s `fhir-parser` (which does the actual parsing)
+5. run `./generate`
-5. Open the `firekit.xcworkspace`
+6. Open the `firekit.xcworkspace`
-6. Build and run the tests as you would for any other Xcode project.
+7. Build and run the tests as you would for any other Xcode project.

 # Modifying FireKit
 All classes and tests in FireKit are generated using [Pascal Pfiffner](https://github.com/p2)'s [smart-on-fhir/fhir-parser](https://github.com/smart-on-fhir/fhir-parser) and some old Swift3 templates he once had which I modified.
-Therefore, if you're interested in modifying the classes/tests, then it's best to modify the templates and re-generate the `*.swift` files.
+Therefore, if you're interested in modifying the classes/tests, then it's best to modify the templates and re-generate the `*.swift` files using the `./generate` tool in step `6` above.

 The templates can be found in the `fhir-parser-resources/FHIR-1.6.0` directory.
 The main file's you'll be looking at modifying are:
  - `template-resource.swift`